Joint Spatial and Spectral Hybrid Precoding for Multi-User MIMO-OFDM Systems: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{illimeter} wave (mmWave) communication is a promising solution to address the bandwidth shortage in next-generation wireless systems \cite{7913599}.
-Despite the higher propagation losses at mmWave frequencies compared to conventional sub-6 GHz bands, the smaller wavelength enables the deployment of large-scale antenna arrays at the transceivers, facilitating the use of massive multiple-input multiple-output (MIMO) technology.
-Massive MIMO leverages these multiple antennas at both the transmitter and receiver to transmit and receive multiple beamformed data streams simultaneously, thereby overcoming poor propagation characteristics, enhancing data rates through spatial multiplexing, and improving reliability via spatial diversity.
-Massive MIMO is particularly well suited for multi-user MIMO (MU-MIMO), where one serves multiple users simultaneously on the same spectrum and needs to control the inter-user interference through beamforming.
+\IEEEPARstart{M}{illimeter} wave (mmWave) communication is a promising solution for supporting high-data-rate wireless systems due to the large available bandwidth \cite{7913599}.
+Although mmWave links suffer from severe propagation loss, the small wavelength enables large antenna arrays at the transmitter and receivers.
+This makes massive MIMO particularly attractive for mmWave multi-user MIMO (MU-MIMO), where spatial multiplexing and precoding are used to serve multiple users on the same time-frequency resources while controlling inter-user interference.

-Fully-digital beamforming, which requires a separate radio frequency (RF) chain for each antenna, introduces impractical hardware complexity and excessive power consumption in large-scale arrays.
-To address this, a hybrid phase-shifter (PS) based digital-RF beamforming architecture is adopted, combining a high-dimensional RF beamformer implemented via simple PSs with a low-dimensional digital beamformer \cite{7913599,7397861,6928432}.
-This approach strikes a balance between performance and hardware efficiency, allowing hybrid beamforming to approach the performance of fully-digital schemes.
+Fully-digital precoding, which requires a separate radio frequency (RF) chain for each antenna, introduces impractical hardware complexity and excessive power consumption in large-scale arrays.
+To address this, a hybrid phase-shifter (PS) based digital-RF precoding architecture is adopted, combining a high-dimensional RF beamformer implemented via PSs with a low-dimensional digital beamformer \cite{7913599,7397861,6928432}.
+This approach strikes a balance between performance and hardware efficiency, allowing hybrid precoding to approach the performance of fully-digital schemes \cite{8048606}.

-However, mmWave systems often operate over wideband channels, where frequency selectivity poses a new challenge.
-Hybrid beamforming in such frequency-selective channels, typically implemented with orthogonal frequency division multiplexing (OFDM), requires designing a shared RF beamformer across all subcarriers, while the digital beamformer is optimized on a per-subcarrier basis \cite{9467491}.
+However, mmWave systems are intended to operate over wideband channels, where frequency selectivity poses a new challenge.
+Hybrid precoding in such frequency-selective channels, typically implemented with orthogonal frequency division multiplexing (OFDM), requires designing a shared RF beamformer across all subcarriers, while the digital beamformer is optimized on a per-subcarrier basis \cite{9467491}.
 This differs from flat-fading channel designs and introduces additional complexity in maintaining performance across multiple subcarriers.